martxelo/kaggle-pg-nov-2021/README.md

 ![Run 01](/images/run01.png)

 The project keeps a record of the AUC plot and the sample_submission.csv file.
 You can download the submission file and upload it to Kaggle.

+## Parameters

+Additional info for tunning the parameters:

+- `nrows`: the number of rows used when reading the train.csv file.
+It is a random sample extracted from the DataFrame.
+To use all the data `nrows=-1`.
+Default 10000.
+- `test_size`: the fraction of the data use as validation set.
+Default 0.2.
+- `n_components`: if integer higher than 1 then it is the number of components in the PCA transformation.
+If float between 0 and 1 then it is the explained variance to keep after PCA transformation.
+More info [here](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
+Default 0.95.
+- `hidden_layer_sizes`: the number of neurons in the hidden layers.
+You can change the number of neurons and the number of layers.
+Default [50, 40, 3].
+- `activation`: the activation function for the hidden layers (the last layer has always a 'sigmoid' activation function).
+It is possible to use any of [these](https://www.tensorflow.org/api_docs/python/tf/keras/activations).
+Default 'relu'.
+- `stddev`: standard deviation for the first layer.
+There is a [GaussianNoise](https://www.tensorflow.org/api_docs/python/tf/keras/layers/GaussianNoise) layer to avoid overfitting during training.
+Default 0.01.
+- `batch_size`: batch size during training.
+Default 1024.

+It is easy to add more parameters and track them with MLflow.
+Different scaler, other steps like [polynomial features](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html), etc.

+## Try many models

+There is a script to run many models (run_models.py).
+Change the values for the parameters or add more and run all the possible combinations.
+This may take several hours.

+## Other models

+There are two examples of other models in the models folder: scikit-learn DecissionTreeClassifier and scikit-learn MLPClassifier.
+If you try these models they are going to be tracked in another experiment with their own parameters and metrics.
+Other libraries like [PyTorch](https://pytorch.org/), [LightGBM](https://lightgbm.readthedocs.io/en/latest/), [XGBoost](https://xgboost.readthedocs.io/en/stable/) can be used following the same structure.